Mac-Jackson/FSNA-Final/README.md

 </p>

 <h1>Successful Completion of the Full Stack Network Associate Program</h1>
-This tutorial highlights my skills and ability to perform the required networking needs of the modern day enterprise.<br />
+This tutorial highlights my skills and ability to meet the networking needs of a modern-day enterprise.<br />